vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-25-exploring-a-data-set-with-kusto.md

 From there we were able to dive into the data set, asking questions and quickly getting answer.

-Some of the queries were actually iterations on our side.
+Some of the queries were iterations on our side.
 For instance, summarizing on size when looking at the best ratings was done after we looked at the result and didn't recognize any of the movie.
 Adding the size, or the number of ratings, quickly told us that there was only one rating for each and therefore that was only noise.

 One of Kusto's strength lies in this ad hoc / interactive query mode.
 It is very easy to iteratively improve on queries as we learn from the data.